-The following programs were presented in the Residence Halls.
+The following programs were presented in the Residence Halls, Apartments, and Suites.

-- Get Out of Your Mind drugs/alcohol abuse and safe sexual choices - Cops and Donuts safe choices with alcohol, drugs and sexual choices - Blurred Lines discussions on how to party safe - Sex in an Envelope importance of safe sex and consent - Sex in the Lobby Encouraging safe sex, STD education and consent - Are You Super Sexy? sex and safe choices - Family Feud: Sex, Drugs and Ferris Style safe choices including consent - Milkshake Party candy in the bottom of milkshakes to educate on date rape drugs - Casino Night skittles were placed in drinks and discussion occurred about date rape drugs - Sex Jeopardy sexual assault and consent
+- Cops and Donuts safe choices with alcohol, drugs and sexual choices - Blurred Lines discussions on how to party safe - Sex in an Envelope importance of safe sex and consent - Sex in the Lobby Encouraging safe sex, STD education and consent - Are You Super Sexy? sex and safe choices - Title IX Training for all student and professional staff - Sex Jeopardy sexual assault and consent

-Birkin Health Center and Personal Counseling Center
+Birkam Health Center and Personal Counseling Center